Rise and Fall of the Maurya Empire

 Pinnacle of Power

 Emperor Ashoka came to power after a civil war in 268 BCE.
-He continued to expand Maurya’s border until 260 BCE when he conquered the lands of Kalinga.
-The cost of the Kalinga campaign in human lives, however, brought Ashoka deep sense of guilt.
+He continued to expand Maurya’s borders until 260 BCE when he conquered the lands of Kalinga.
+The cost of the Kalinga campaign in human lives said to have ashamed Ashoka.

 He found solitude with the growing religion called Buddhism and converted.
 Since then, Ashoka ruled with compassion and determination to promote dharma or righteous living preached by the Buddha.
 He showed great interest to the welfare of all his subjects – from the lowest to the highest, from animals to humans.
 He expressed his desire for the prosperity and well-being of his subjects through numerous pillars and rock carvings he had erected in major centers of the Empire.